There’s An Internet-Breaking Skims Sale Happening Right This Second

 While this isn't the viral maxi dress of our Skims' dreams, it is a just as casual-meets-effortlessly-sexy style we'd like to live in all holiday long.
 With 4.9-out-of-5 stars and a reviewer consensus stating this thing is "Luxury at its finest!" we are sold on snagging it while it's marked down to 52% off its premium price.

 To the brand’s superfans, Skims’ preternaturally plush Cozy fabric needs no introduction.
 A deep-pile knit with a boucle-like appearance, it boasts a legendary softness that a reviewer called “the perfect thing to crawl into after a long day.”
-We’re eyeing this slouchy, snap-neck pullover to throw on every day from now until the mercury hits 60 degrees.
+We’re eyeing this slouchy, snap-neck pullover to throw on every day from now until spring.

-In our experience, Skims bras are normally met with a fair amount of skepticism — which quickly turns to disbelief as the wearer realizes that the colorful and comfortable brassiere in question is also a workhorse that offers actual support in addition to curb appeal.
-“It is literally *chefs kiss*, even for girls with giant boobs,” wrote a reviewer.
-“I [wear] a 34F and I SURPRISINGLY fit in a size L. It looks very small but it fits the girls just fine.
-I hate wearing a bra but LOVE wearing this!”

 With a high waistband and boxer-brief details, this ribbed cotton panty has a borrowed-from-the-boys appeal that makes it feel decidedly un-granny-like.